scholarslab/docs.neatline.org/index.md

 ## Community Documentation

-The Neatline community has been creating Neatline documentation for their local users.
-If you know of Neatline documentation, please send us the link, and we'll link it from this site.
+The Neatline community has been creating documentation for their local users.
+If you know of Neatline community documentation, please [send us the link](mailto:scholarslab@virginia.edu), and we'll add it to the list.

 [Community documentation list](http://docs.neatline.org/communitydocs.html)